lw-coding-challenges/frontend-coding-challenge/README.md

 ## I'm done now what?
 Congratulations on finishing!

 Please send the hiring manage a link to the git repo with your solution.
-Once they review they will be in tocuh.
+Once they review they will be in touch.